-Traffic Type: Select the protocol of each Trigger and Firewall Port (TCP, UDP, or Both).
+Traffic Type: Select the protocol of the Firewall port (TCP, UDP, or Both).

 Schedule: The schedule of time when the Application Rule will be enabled.
-The schedule may be set to Always, which will allow the service to always be enabled.
-You can create your own times in the Tools > Schedules section
+The schedule may be set to Always, which will allow the particular service to always be enabled.
+You can create your own schedule in the

+Tools > Schedules section.